King-Perb/portfolio/doc/BRANCH_PROTECTION.md

 Once branch protection is enabled:

 1. **Direct pushes to `main` are blocked** - All changes must go through pull requests
-2. **CI checks must pass** - Lint, type-check, and build must succeed
+2. **CI checks must pass** - Lint, type-check, tests, and build must succeed
 3. **Gitleaks must pass** - No secrets can be committed
 4. **PR review required** - At least one approval is needed
 5. **Force pushes are blocked** - Repository history is protected